 It’s a 300 meter descent in total and very steep in places.
 But it’s always doable with the help of stairs built into the escarpment and well-constructed bridges for stream crossings.

-Poison ivy is everywhere and is unavoidable for several kilometers.
+Poison ivy is everywhere and is unavoidable for several kilometres.
 Long pants are a must on this trail.
 When you’re finished with the hike, don’t forget to wash your hands well with soap and water to remove any oil from the poison ivy – and change into a clean set of clothes.
 With these precautions, John and I never got a case of poison ivy.

 There’s a chance you might see a black bear, a moose or a wolf as there is certainly scat around to announce their presence.
 Make noise and consider carrying a can of bear spray.
 Towards the bottom of the trail, listen for bird song.
 Birds were plentiful but difficult to see.